billy4479/latex/stochastic-processes.typ

   3. (*Inversion*) Let $Y_0 = 0$ and $Y_t = t X_(1/t)$ for all $t$.
 Then $(Y_t) tilde "BM"(sigma)$.
 ]

-==== Trajectories
+#proof[Skip.]

-The following properties of the trajectories of a BM are satisfied with probability 1:
+Moreover, the following properties of the trajectories of a BM are satisfied with probability 1:
 1. (*Continuity*):
   $
     prob (t mapsto X_t "is continuous" forall t in [0, oo)) = 1